 | Corneal Ulceration/Keratomalacia | Clouding, liquefaction of the cornea | Emergency medical care to salvage vision |

-High-dose retinol supplements given over several days can correct the shortage.
+High-dose retinol supplements given over several days can correct the shortage[6]Mayo Clinic — Vitamin A View source.
 This often reverses night blindness completely.
+Children with measles or severe diarrhea need prompt supplementation to halt rapid depletion that leads to corneal damage.

-| Context | Developed Nations (e.g., U.S.) | Developing Nations |
+| Context | Developed Nations (e.g., US) | Developing Nations |

 |---|---|---|